-Many chefs, bartenders, baristas, kitchen staff and floor staff find themselves sleep-deprived and tend to have no social life outside of their work environment.
-Whether you’re just starting out on your hospitality training or have been working in the industry for many years, you must be able to manage your time wisely in order to handle long hours at work.
+Many chefs, bartenders, baristas, kitchen staff, and floor staff find themselves sleep-deprived and tend to have no social life outside of their work environment.
+Whether you’re just starting out on your hospitality training or have been working in the industry for many years, you must be able to manage your time wisely in order to handle long hours at work and stay physically and mentally healthy.

 Here are some tips to keep yourself in good shape physically, mentally and emotionally.